jalvesaq/Nvim-R/README.md

      - When running R in an external terminal emulator, Tmux is used to send commands to R Console.

-     - On Windows operating system, the nclientserver.exe application includes Windows API calls to copy the text into the clipboard and then paste it into the R Console.
-There is also a dll that does the same.
-NeovimQt uses the application and GVim uses the dll.
+     - On Windows operating system, Nvim-R sends a message to R (nvimcom) which forwards the command to R Console.

   - The blue path is followed by the few commands that you trigger, but that are not pasted into R Console and do not output anything in R Console;